 SIX COMMUNES WORKING TOWARDS 100% ACCESS

 A preliminary selection of the communes where we will carry out our strategy has been made.
 The selected communes are Capotille, Ft.
 Liberty, Ouanaminthe, and Trou du Nord in the Northeast Department, Pignon in the North Department, and Thomonde in the Centre Department.
-Through boreholes, water system repair and water system creation, Haiti Outreach will work to bring 100% of the homes in these communes to within 500 meters of sustainable clean water access.
+Through boreholes, water system repair and water system creation, along with the management training for sustainability, Haiti Outreach will work to bring nearly 100% of the homes in these communes to within 500 meters of sustainable clean water access.